yashp1932/autonomous-object-tracking-robotic-car/README.md

 ## 💡 **Background**

 I’ve always been fascinated by cars and robotics, so I built this project to bring the two together.
-It gave me a hands-on way to explore how embedded systems and computer vision work together to create real autonomous vehicle behaviors
+It gave me a hands-on way to explore how embedded systems and computer vision work together to create real autonomous vehicle behaviors.

 ---